Manju-Vallabha/the-local-guide/README.md

 ## 📄 License

-This project is for educational and demonstration purposes, showcasing the power of AI-assisted development with Kiro.
+This project is for demonstration purposes, showcasing the power of AI-assisted development with Kiro.

 ---